priyakumar0817/fa22-cse110-lab3/.github/ISSUE_TEMPLATE/create-standup-notes.md

 ---
-name: Create Standup Notes
+name: Create Tasks to do
-about: Do standup notes before CSS in lab 3
+about: To be completed sequentially
 title: ''
-labels: standupnotes
+labels: external, inline, standupnotes
 assignees: priyakumar0817

 ---